-In 2021 we introduced 2 inclusion measures to help us understand how inclusive our culture is.
-These measures complement our 7 diversity measures, that help us to track the diversity of our workforce across gender, ethnicity, disability and sexual orientation, in support of our Mutual Good Commitments.
+These measures complement our seven diversity measures, that help us to track the diversity of our workforce across gender, ethnicity, disability and sexual orientation, in support of our Mutual Good Commitments.

-Our inclusion and diversity measures are reported to our board and leadership team each month.
+Our inclusion, diversity and wellbeing measures are reported to our board and leadership team each month.
 Inclusion and diversity are also embedded within the PRIDE values, that underpin our culture, beliefs and behaviours.

 Our inclusion and diversity strategy